 Requirement Name: Disabling peer discovery on the SGd interface

-Requirement Reference: TS 32.299 [14]; RFC 6733 [12], clause 5.2;
+Requirement Reference: RFC 6733 [12], clause 5.2;

 Requirement Description:

 Capability Exchange Request (CER) and Capability Exchange Answer (CEA) are Diameter messages used on SGd interface to discover diameter nodes and know their capability.
 If peer discovery is enabled, an attacker can connect to the SMSF and learn about its capabilities by sending CER messages.
-Network products with SGd interface be configured only to accept known peers.
+Network products with the SGd interface should be configured to accept only known peers.

 To protect SMSF from attacks by unknown peers (attackers), it supports the following requirements: